binarymatt/binarymatt.github.io/content/posts/cluster_part_one.md

 Originally, I looked at running specific services in docker on specific hosts.
 However, I don’t want to have to remember which host runs which jobs.
 I don’t want to keep inventory.
-In the past I’ve professionally I’ve used ECS and Fargate for container orchestration and scheduling.
+In the past I’ve used ECS and Fargate for container orchestration and scheduling.
 I like the simplicity of the Fargate job definitions.
 However, I want most of these jobs to run out of the house and I don’t want to spend extra money on cloud infrastructure (outside of using s3, which I’ll get to in a later post)

-2.5 years ago I started working at Hashicorp and was exposed to Nomad for the first time.
+When I started working at Hashicorp I was exposed to Nomad for the first time.
 The job definitions are easy to read.
 It clusters well, and I only need a minimal inventory in my head.
 So about 2 years ago I started building the cluster, but ran into a bit of complexity.
 At the time, if you wanted service discovery for your